jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 xxx EXECUTION xxx

-download the files train.c, train.h, assign2.c and Makefile.
+Download the files train.c, train.h, assign2.c and Makefile.

-run make.
+Run make.

-command line (after running make) looks like the following:
+Invoking assign2.c on the command line (after running make) looks like the following:

   ./assign2 NUMBER              <<will generate NUMBER of random trains.